austin-mackprang/reef-monitor/README.md

 ## License

-This project is licensed under the GNU GPL v3 License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

+This means you are free to use, modify, and distribute this software, but any modifications or derivative works must also be released under GPL v3.
+This ensures that improvements to the project remain open source and benefit the community.

 ## Acknowledgments